Hagen Kearney has proven he is hungry for success with a World Cup SBX team win and several top-ten World Cup and X Games finishes. (Oliver Kraus/FIS)

-New to the World Cup circuit in 2012, Kearney has proven his mettle with impressive Nor-Am finishes, including a whopping eight top-ten finishes in 2012.
-His World Cup fifth-place finish at Valmalenco, Italy is proof that this versatile athlete has lots of podiums to clean up in the years to come.
+New to the World Cup circuit in 2012, Kearney proved his mettle with impressive Nor-Am finishes, including a whopping eight top-ten finishes in 2012.
+His World Cup fifth-place finish at Valmalenco, Italy was proof that this versatile athlete has lots of podiums to clean up in the years to come.

-In 2013 Kearney stepped it up again, competing in seven World Cup’s and making the finals at nearly all the World Cup’s he entered.
-He took the SBX team win at the World Cup opener in Montafon, Austria.
+In 2013 Kearney competed in seven World Cup races and took the SBX team win at the World Cup opener in Montafon, Austria.
 During his second season on the SBX team, Kearney continued to impress with consistent points on the World Cup tour and a ninth-place finish at the 2014 X Games.